MPH Occupational Health

 On completion of this unit, successful students will be able to:

-- Find existing sources of evidence relevant to clinical and non-clinical health questions.
+- Find existing sources of evidence relevant to public health questions.

 - Be able to critically appraise common research designs and assess the published literature.